D-Pow/mock-requests/ReadMe.md

 MockRequests generally works with any third-party library because it doesn't alter the library itself, it only changes how `fetch`/`XMLHttpRequest` work.
 As such, `jest`, `axios`, etc. aren't affected since they only provide wrappers around the above without changing how they work.

 However, MockRequests relies on those network functions being defined globally **before being imported**.
 So, if using a library that modifies those functions/objects, like [`node-fetch`](https://www.npmjs.com/package/node-fetch) does, you must *heed their warnings* to [add `fetch`, `Headers`, etc. as global variables](https://github.com/node-fetch/node-fetch/blob/37ac459cfd0eafdf5bbb3d083aa82f0f2a3c9b75/README.md#providing-global-access) **before** importing/`require`-ing MockRequests.
+In fact, this is exactly what `isomorphic-fetch` does - it imports `node-fetch` and then sets all the global variables for you (just like `node-fetch` itself recommends) so you don't have to.

 In other words, this is the easiest way to make (and mock) network requests: